jiitopticachapter/Data-Structures-Algo/README.md

-# 👨‍💻 Data-Structures-Algo 👨‍💻
+# 👨‍💻 Data-Structures-Algorithm 👨‍💻

-This repo is for the solutions from mixture of all sheets on internet in detail with the gist of approach used.
+- This repo contains solutions for famous coding questions with a gist of data-structures and approach used. <br>
-All the questions choosed have unique approaches.
+- All the questions choosen have unique approaches. <br>
-Later on this repo can be used for revision purpose during placements.
+- This repo later can also be used for revision purpose during placements. <br>
-Happy Coding !!
-Keep learning

 # Contribute

 Write any algorithm of your choice in c++ only.<br>